Can an Employer Make You Work Overtime Without Notice?

 Know Who Qualifies to Earn Overtime Pay

-- Calling employees independent contractors who have no FLSA protections,
+- Designating employees as independent contractors who have no FLSA protections,

 - Giving non-managerial employees bogus titles because salaried managers are exempt from earning overtime, and